On the Flexibility Potential of a Swiss Distribution Grid: Opportunities and Limitations: Introduction

 While these computational approaches are extensively researched, existing studies often rely on simulated and synthetic data or artificial network topologies \cite{riaz2019, lopez2021quickflex}, neglect network topology \cite{ULBIG2015155}, or do not consider time-varying characteristics of loads and generation \cite{riaz2022, contreras2019comparison}.
 This limits their ability to reflect the flexibility of real-world distribution grids.

 To address these limitations and gain realistic insights into the flexibility potential of distribution grids, we collaborate with the Swiss utility of Walenstadt.
 Its grid is characterized by numerous \ac{PV} systems, high-capacity batteries, and flexible loads such as heat pumps, and therefore serves as an ideal test bed.
+By applying the established flexibility quantification framework of the \ac{FOR} to this real-world case study, we bridge the gap between theoretical modeling and practical flexibility assessment.
+We provide researchers and grid operators with insights into the upper-bound of available distribution grid flexibility, and discuss its potential as well as its temporal variations and limitations.
+Such assessment supports grid management across multiple timeframes, ranging from real-time quantification of aggregated flexibility to long-term planning and evaluation of business cases for balancing market participation.
+The contributions of this paper are threefold:

-The contributions of this paper are threefold: \begin{itemize} \item We design device-level models based on historical real-world consumption, generation, and device-level data to closely mimic the actual operation of a distribution grid. \item We compute and analyze the distribution grid flexibility of the Walenstadt \ac{MV} grid.
+\begin{itemize} \item We design device-level models based on historical real-world consumption, generation, and device-level data to closely mimic the actual operation of a distribution grid. \item We compute and analyze the distribution grid flexibility of the Walenstadt \ac{MV} grid.
 In particular, we investigate the temporal variation of the grid's flexibility across days and seasons. \item We assess how the grid's flexibility may evolve in future scenarios in which more devices become electrified.
 We specifically highlight the role of topology and grid constraints in distribution grid flexibility. \end{itemize} The remainder of this paper is structured as follows.
 Section~\ref{sec:methodology} first details the modeling of device-level and network-level constraints and then introduces the \ac{OPF}-based computation of the \ac{FFOR}, which is a reformulation of the \ac{FOR}.
 Section~\ref{sec:caseStudy} describes the \ac{MV} distribution grid operated by the utility of Walenstadt and details how we leverage historical data to infer missing information.
 Section~\ref{sec:results} demonstrates the application of our methodology in various scenarios and highlights key results.
 Finally, Section~\ref{sec:conclusion} summarizes the most important conclusions.